ArenKDesai/Aren-s-Notes/Intro to Algorithms/Intractability.md

 This problem is NP-Complete with 3D Matching.
 Subsets can be viewed as length $3n$ bit vectors with a 1 indicating that item is in the set.

 ### Not All Equal 4SAT
-is it possible given a 4SAT formula to find an assignment to the literals such that every clause contains at least one true term an
+is it possible given a 4SAT formula to find an assignment to the literals such that every clause contains at least one true term and at least on false term.